PRODUCT FILTER

 • Paracetamol should not be used for self-medication of marker fever (greater than 39.5oC), fever persisting longer 3 days, or recurrent fever.

-Patients with known hypersensitivity to paracetamol or any of the other constituents.
-Severe hepatic impairment.
+• Patients with known hypersensitivity to paracetamol or to any of the ingredients.

 • Serious skin reactions such as Stevens-Johnson syndrome, Lyell’s syndrome, toxic epidermal necrolysis, acute generalized exanthematous pustulosis occur rarely, but potentially fatal.
 If patients get a rash or other skin manifestations, to stop taking drug and notify your physicians.

-• Rare: Stevens-Johnson syndrome, toxic epidermal necrolysis, Lyell’s syndrome, acute generalized exanthematous pustulosis; hypersensitivity reactions.
+• Stevens-Johnson syndrome, toxic epidermal necrolysis, Lyell’s syndrome, acute generalized exanthematous pustulosis,

 • Paracetamol should be used with caution in patients with preexisting anemia, since cyanosis may not be apparent despite dangerously high blood concentrations of methemoglobin.